nibsbin/opentdf-mcp/MCP-SERVER.md

 The AI assistant will call the `encrypt` tool with the appropriate parameters.

 ### Decrypt a File
-> "Decrypt the file encrypted.nano and show me the contents"
+> "Decrypt the file encrypted.ntdf and show me the contents"

 ### List Attributes
 > "Show me all available OpenTDF attributes in verbose mode"